Nonlocal Optimized Schwarz Methods for time-harmonic electromagnetics: Algorithms

 \subsection{General algorithms}

 We first provide the general forms of the algorithms by which we mean the definitions of the algorithms that can be applied for any generic scalar product \(\bfT\) given by a family of local contributions \(\bfT_{j}\).
-Such procedures are in particular well-adapted to the Despr\'es inductance.
+Such procedures are in particular well-adapted to the Despr\'es transmission matrix.

 \paragraph{Richardson algorithm.} The damped Richardson algorithm is first considered, with damping parameter denoted by \(r\).
 Besides the definitions of the restriction matrices, recall in particular the definitions of the local contributions \(\bfA_{j}\) and \(\bff_{j}\) in~\eqref{LocalContrib}.
 The general form of the Richardson algorithm is then given in Algorithm~\ref{alg:general_Richardson}.